© 2024 by Michael Firth KC, Gray's Inn Tax Chambers

 “HMRC is entitled to know the full facts related to a person’s tax position so that they can make an informed decision whether and what to assess.
 It is clearly inappropriate and a waste of everybody’s time if HMRC are forced to make assessments without knowledge of the full facts.
 The statutory scheme is that HMRC are entitled to full disclosure of the relevant facts: this is why they have a right to issue (and seek the issue of) information notices seeking documents and information reasonably required for the purpose of checking a tax return (see Schedule 36 of Finance Act 2008).”
 (Price v.
 HMRC [2011] UKFTT 624 (TC), §10).

-- Outstanding information not shown to be reasonably required (ground for granting)
+- Outstanding information not shown to be reasonably required/have reasonable basis (ground for granting)

 "[22] No reason to suspect that Dr Price may have under-assessed his tax liability was put before me.
 The best that could be said by Ms. McArdle was that she did not feel that she had completed her checks.
 It follows, therefore, that I do not agree that the Respondents reasonably required un-redacted bank statements to complete the check.